SimplexShotz/SimplexShotz/README.md

 Great, now that the boring part is out of the way, let's dive into the details, shall we?

 I started programming on Khan Academy at the age of 9 (single digits, baby) and have been developing my passion for technology ever since.
-Here are all the programming languages, frameworks, and libraries I've learned since then:
+Here are some of the programming languages, frameworks, and libraries I've learned since then:

 <br>